empathyco/x/packages/x-adapter-platform/README.md

 This API has the particularity of needing an `env`, `instance` and a `language` to be passed in each endpoint call.
 For that purpose, you will need to use the `extraParams` field to specify them and make it work.
-In an [x-archetype](https://github.com/empathyco/x-archetype) project context, which would be the recommended scenario to use this package, these parameters are configured used a [snippetConfig.js](https://github.com/empathyco/x-archetype/blob/main/public/snippet-script.js) file.
+In an [x-archetype](https://github.com/empathyco/x-archetype) project context, which would be the recommended scenario to use this package, these parameters are configured using a [snippetConfig.js](https://github.com/empathyco/x-archetype/blob/main/public/snippet-script.js) file.